dmesser/ocp-3.6-cns-3.5-lab/lab-guide/docs/module-3-cns-for-apps.md

     oc new-project my-test-project

 To use the example applications that ship with OpenShift we can use the `new-app` command of the `oc` client.
-It will allow us to specify one of the  application stack templates in the systems.
-There are a lot of example templates ship in the pre-defined namespace called `openshift` which is the default place where `oc new-app` will look.
+It will allow us to specify one of the  application stack templates in the system.
+There are a lot of example templates that ship in the pre-defined namespace called `openshift` which is the default place where `oc new-app` will look.

 Let's pick a database application that definitely needs persistent storage.
-There is an simple example blog application based on Rails and PostgreSQL.
+It's going to be part of a simple example blog application based on Rails and PostgreSQL.

 &#8680; Instantiate this application with the following command

     oc new-app rails-pgsql-persistent -p VOLUME_CAPACITY=5Gi

-Among various OpenShift resource also our PVC will be created:
+Among various OpenShift resources also our `PVC` will be created:

 ``` hl_lines="7"
 [...output omitted...]